amandabee/workshops/2016/yet-another-d3-tutorial/README.md

-Many have come before, but this is mine.

 I'm working through my first real D3 project and I can't stop thinking like a teacher.
-So here's what we have:
+So these are rough notes towards a walkthrough:

 # Color Array

 My first project is a fairly basic [stacked column chart](http://www.verisi.com/resources/d3-tutorial-basic-charts.htm#s6), but while I was working on it I was having trouble troubleshooting because I couldn't even quite tell where it was breaking because I didn't know which color was meant to be which.
 So I thought I'd take a step back and see if I couldn't do something even more basic: color a row of rectangles using an array of hexidecimal codes.

 So, given an array like: